Thank you for your interest in working at ACCA!

-ACCA is looking for a Long Term Care Ombudsman (LTCO) representative to advocate for the rights of people living in long term care facilities in Gwinnett County.
+ACCA is looking for a full-time Long-Term Care Ombudsman (LTCO) representative to advocate for the rights of people living in long term care facilities in Northeast Georgia.

-Our Long Term Care Ombudsman staff work to improve the lives of residents in personal care homes, skilled nursing facilities, and assisted living residences through regular visits, complaint investigation, and community education.
-This position will serve facilities in Gwinnett County.
+Our Long-Term Care Ombudsman representatives work to improve the lives of residents in personal care homes, skilled nursing facilities, and assisted living residences through regular visits, complaint investigation, and community education.

 Reports To: LTCO Program Coordinator